apache/flink/docs/apis/streaming/connectors/redis.md

 </div>
 </div>

-This section gives a description of all the available Data types and what redis command used for that.
+This section gives a description of all the available data types and what redis command used for that.

 <table class="table table-bordered" style="width: 75%">
     <thead>